harlan-zw/harlanzw.com-vitepress/app/blog/scale-your-vue-components/index.md

 Using a package like [Storybook](https://storybook.js.org/) is a great idea, but it comes with overhead and when you're starting out it can be a bit overkill.

-As a starting point, you can create pages under a `/demo` prefix and throw your components in.
+As a starting point, you can create pages under a `/demo` prefix and throw your components on it.
-The idea is to have an easy way to discover the components (and classes) that are available for your team.
+You want an easy way to find components and classes that are available.

 Here is a rough demo page as an example: [Massive Monster UI Demo](https://massivemonster.co/demo).
 Keep it as basic as you want.